 New Zealand has relative freedom from some of the major infectious diseases of companion animals seen in many parts of the world, this often means that international studies don’t directly apply to the New Zealand situation.

 The Companion Animal Health Foundation (CAHF) was established in 1998 by the NZVA Companion Animal Society (CAS) executive committee to promote animal health and welfare to benefit companion animals in New Zealand.

-You can help improve the health and well being of our companion animals by supporting The New Zealand Companion Animal Health Foundation.
-The Foundation actively advances the quality of health care for companion animals in New Zealand.
+You can help improve the health and well being of our companion animals by supporting Healthy Pets NZ.
+The foundation actively advances the quality of health care for companion animals in New Zealand.
 Investigations into the most important health problems faced by pets are supported, along with studies of their value to society, and the human-pet bond.

 Your donations help support the health and welfare of pets in New Zealand by improved care and new and better diagnostic investigation and treatment options.
 Every dollar will be used to help combat health and welfare problems encountered by our companion animals.